appcircleio/appcircle-docusaurus/docs/account/my-organization/security/authentications/store-ldap-authentication.md

 ---
 title: Enterprise Portal LDAP Authentication
-description: Learn how to set up and manage LDAP login integration for your organization in Appcircle
+description: Learn how to set up and manage LDAP login integration for the Enterprise Portal of your organization in Appcircle
 tags: [account, my organization, ldap login, distribution, distribution profile, authentication, 2FA]
 sidebar_position: 6
 ---